mikepartelow/mikepartelow.github.io/docs/_posts/2024-07-06-prometheus-grafana-and-a-useful-dashboard.md

 Grafana needs to know where to find Prometheus.
 I expected I could use a Kubernetes [internal DNS name](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) as I do [elsewhere in my cluster](https://github.com/mikepartelow/homeslice/blob/main/pulumi/Pulumi.prod.yaml#L17).
 But for reasons unknown (I suspect some configuration issue in the Grafana pods), that didn't work.
 Using a [non-FQDN](https://github.com/mikepartelow/homeslice/blob/5f30888a2ff898a5ad43a425208bb2c715777ef9/pulumi/Pulumi.prod.yaml#L45) worked.

-I suspect that using the Operator or `kube-prometheus-stack` would have sidestepped this issue for me, but it's more of a mystery than a blocker.
-I can loop back and figure it out later, and proceed now to building dashboards, the ultimate, practical point of this exercise.
+Using the Operator or `kube-prometheus-stack` probably would have sidestepped this issue for me, but it's more of a mystery than a blocker.
+I can loop back and figure it out later, and proceed now to building dashboards, which is the actual, practical point of this exercise.

 ### Rolling it out